Choosing a niche for your online business

 Grab the top 10 keywords by clicking the “Add” link to the right of each keyword.
 Then download a CSV or text version of this.

-Go to this little tool I created here: http://www.AssociatePrograms.com/competitiontool
+Go to this little tool I created here: https://www.associateprograms.com/competitiontool

 Type in each of those 10 words using the default settings.
 This will launch a window showing a Google search result.
 What this does is show how many pages are highly optimized for those terms.
 In other words, the number of people you’ll need to topple to get in front of people searching on those keywords.